-Credit outlook: After spiking in late March as coronavirus became a global pandemic and then rising again in October/November, Since the start of 2021, relatively benign credit conditions have led to credit default swap (CDS) prices for the larger UK banks have to remain low and had steadily fallen back to almost pre-pandemic levels.
-Although uncertainly around COVID-19 related loan defaults lead to banks provisioning billions for potential losses in the first half of 2020, drastically reducing profits, reported impairments for Q3 were much reduced in some institutions. edged down throughout the year up until mid-November when the emergence of Omicron has caused them to rise modestly.
-However, general the generally improved economic outlook during 2021 helped bank profitability in 2020 and 2021 may be significantly lower than in previous years.
+Credit outlook: Since the start of 2021, relatively benign credit conditions have led to credit default swap (CDS) prices for the larger UK banks to remain low and had steadily edged down throughout the year up until mid-November when the emergence of Omicron has caused them to rise modestly.
+However, the generally improved economic outlook during 2021 helped bank profitability and reduced the level of impairments many had made as provisions for bad loans.

-The credit ratings for and reduced the level of impairments many UK institutions were downgraded on the back of downgrades to the sovereign rating.
-Credit conditions more generally though in banks and building societies have tended to be relatively benign, despite the impact of the pandemichad made as provisions for bad loans.
 However, the relatively recent removal of coronavirus-related business support measures by the government means the full impact on bank balance sheets may not be known for some time.

-Looking forward, The improved economic picture during 2021 led the potential for credit rating agencies to reflect this in their assessment of the outlook for the UK sovereign as well as several financial institutions, revising them from negative to stable and even making a handful of rating upgrades.
+The improved economic picture during 2021 led the credit rating agencies to reflect this in their assessment of the outlook for the UK sovereign as well as several financial institutions, revising them from negative to stable and even making a handful of rating upgrades.

-Looking ahead, while there is still the chance of bank losses to be greater than expected when from bad loans as government and central bank support starts to beis removed remains a risk, suggesting a cautious approach, the institutions on the Authority's counterparty list are well-capitalised and general credit conditions across the sector are expected to bank deposits in 2021/22 remains advisable remain benign.
+Looking ahead, while there is still the chance of bank losses from bad loans as government and central bank support is removed, the institutions on the Authority's counterparty list are well-capitalised and general credit conditions across the sector are expected to remain benign.
 Duration limits for counterparties on the Authority's lending list are under regular review and will continue to reflect economic conditions and the credit outlook.